Types Of Anxiety Disorders

 Other Specific Phobias

 A person with a specific phobia experiences an intense, uncontrollable fear of a certain type of object, person, or situation.
-Unlike a standard fear or dislike of something, a phobia seriously affects a person’s day-to-day function and can cause extreme anxiety even in seemingly safe situations.
+Unlike a standard fear or dislike of something, a phobia affects a person’s day-to-day function and can cause extreme anxiety even in seemingly safe situations.

 Like What You Read?